Mykolazaz/vilnius-home-price/README.md

 ![alt text](./vilnius-nostradamus.png)

-AI was used strictly only for debugging purposes.
+AI was used for debugging purposes and model variable preparation in deployment app.